 Over the past five months, it has become increasingly clear that the coronavirus pandemic is going to be with us for quite some time yet.

-Reasons given for this centred around concerns about safety, a lack of trust with information provided by the government and a heightened feeling of vulnerability to the coronavirus.
+Reasons given for this centred around concerns about safety, a lack of trust with the information provided by the government, and a heightened feeling of vulnerability to the coronavirus.